wwachira/Galactic-Bot-Battlr/README.md

 Add your TM as a contributor to the project.
 (This is only for grading purposes.
 We promise we won't steal your code) Please make sure you regularly commit to the repository.
 In your project directory, create a db.json file and use this dataLinks to an external site. for your server DB.
-Run this command to get the backend started: json-server --watch db.json
+Run command to get the backend started:

 # Look of my App
 npm install -g serve
 serve -s build